Jaszczurix7652/Jakub-Horodyski---Portfolio/Engineer's thesis - Application of an arm robot for the implementation of an industrial process related to the segregation of elements - Praca inzynierska - Zastosowanie robota ramieniowego do realizacji procesu przemysłowego związanego z segregacją elementów/readme.md

 ENG:

-The purpose of this work is to analyze the feasibility of using an industrial arm robot to implement a selected industrial process related to the segregation of components
+The goal of this work is to analyze the feasibility of using an industrial arm robot to implement a selected industrial process related to the segregation of components
 The scope of work included:
 1. adaptation of an arm robot workstation to perform the selected industrial process;
 2. development and implementation of a laboratory station;